Every time we come back to Trevone Beach it feels like we’re miles away from it all on a little deserted island.

 It is cheap and cheerful as the English would say but well worth the visit

-Visit Prideaux Place
+Visit Prideaux Place in Cornwall

 The living history; since its completion in 1592 the same family have lived in this charming Elizabethan manor.
 Take a guided tour of the house or stroll through the beautiful formal and natural grounds overlooking the deer park.